-After an epiphany in court, Beg to Differ asks: are you ready for the judgement of your peers?
+After an epiphany in court, approved Beg to Differ asks: are you ready for the judgement of your peers?

 The day I dreaded

-Yesterday, I did something I’d been dreading for months.
+Yesterday, and I did something I’d been dreading for months.
 Ever since that official looking letter arrived, summoning me to possibly serve on a jury for the first time in my life, I’d been stewing: “How long will the trial last?”
 “What kind of awful crime will I have to decide on?” and, “How the heck can I get out of this?”

 Friends assured me I could just tell the judge I’m a sole proprietor, with three kids and a wife on maternity leave – all of which are true – and I’d probably get excused for “financial hardship”.
 Other friends suggested wearing a Princess Leia wig or singing show tunes in court, but the financial hardship angle sounded a bit less extreme.